cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```

+The datacards will be created in the directory ```example_analysis/datacards/mPhi1500/``` inside the tutorial directory.
 The datacards can be combined then using the usual command:

 ```
 combineCards.py mPhi_1500_*2018*.txt > combined_mPhi_1500_2018.txt